ferdium/ferdium-app/README.md

 ### What is Ferdi?

 Ferdi is a messaging browser that allows you to combine your favorite messaging services into one application.
-It is based on Franz - a software already used by thousands of people - with the difference that Ferdi gives you many additonal features and doesn't restrict its usage!
+It is based on Franz - a software already used by thousands of people - with the difference that Ferdi gives you many additional features and doesn't restrict its usage!
 Ferdi is compatible with your existing Franz account so you can continue right where you left off.
 Find out more about Ferdi and its features on [getferdi.com](https://getferdi.com).

 ## Features
 - [x] Ferdi puts all your messaging services into one place
 - [x] Native support for 100+ services
-- [x] Workspaces to keep your personal and work life seperated
+- [x] Workspaces to keep your personal and work life separated
 - [x] Support for multiple accounts on any service
 - [x] Dark Mode support for all of your services
 - [x] Optional cloud sync to keep your services synchronized between devices